 Which ventilation solutions for enclosures fit into small spaces?

-The Fandis T and TP roof exhaust units and the new KCU roof cooling units for cabinets are perfect where the space outside is very little, but there’s a need to ventilate and cool the cabinet.
+The Fandis T and TP roof exhaust units for cabinets are perfect where the space outside is very little, but there’s a need to ventilate and cool the cabinet.
 For ventilation systems with a filter, in fact, forced ventilation can be realized through our T and TP roof exhaust units, when it’s necessary to extract a large amount of heat or it is not possible to install fan filters on the side walls for lack of space.

 Visit the fandis.it website and find out our roof exhaust and cooling units series, or leave a comment to this article.
 Our technician will answer you as soon as possible.